How World Traveling Professional Poker Players Stay Healthy

 Merson is a living testament to the ability of a person to turn around his luck for the better.
 Prior to the winning the Main Event of the 2012 WSoP tournament, he had a cocaine and marijuana addiction.
 He relapsed in 2011 which almost derailed his poker career.
 However, Merson took that incident as a wake-up call.
 He detoxed for 10 months in a Las Vegas hotel and successfully recovered from his addiction.
 He then he went on to win game after game until this big win in 2012.

-For poker players, the lifestyle can definitely take its toll on you mentally.
+For poker players, the lifestyle can definitely take its toll on you mentally, which is why some may turn to various medications or look to use natural cannabis such as the strains that can be found when looking to shop flower wonder buds or other dispensaries could offer.
 Some cope by drinking alcohol but Merson believes that alcohol paves a dangerous road for players:

 “Alcohol is a gateway drug, and in some ways it’s one of the worse because it’s so socially acceptable,” according to Merson.
 “It is a slow, deliberate disease that exists in a class of its own because if its acceptability as part of the ‘normality’ of life.
 I definitely believe alcohol contributed towards my relapse.”